zaproxy/zaproxy-website/site/content/docs/contribute/coding.md

 * [Hacking ZAP #3 - Passive scan rules](/blog/2014-04-03-hacking-zap-3-passive-scan-rules/)
 * [Hacking ZAP #4 - Active scan rules](/blog/2014-04-30-hacking-zap-4-active-scan-rules/)

+To see the results of ZAP running against well known vulnerable apps go to [ZAP Scans](/docs/scans/) - any issues that ZAP fails to find on these apps could be a good candidate for fixing.

 #### Projects

 We have a set of open issues labelled [project](https://github.com/zaproxy/zaproxy/issues?q=is%3Aopen+is%3Aissue+label%3A%22project%22+) -